1977 Toronto Blue Jays season: February 1977

+March 1977

 Spring training

-The team had announced on August 26, 1976 that they had selected Dunedin, Florida as its base for spring training.
+The team had announced on August 26, 1976, that they had selected Dunedin, Florida as its base for spring training.
 Dunedin was a 30-minute drive from the Tampa airport with daily flights to and from Toronto, and was near other spring training sites including the Philadelphia Phillies in Clearwater, the New York Mets and St. Louis Cardinals in St. Petersburg, the Cincinnati Reds in Tampa, and the Pittsburgh Pirates in Bradenton.

 Dunedin's Grant Field was located near the downtown and had been used in the 1950s and 1960s by AAA minor league clubs for spring training.
 The city improved the ballpark with new seats, fences, and clubhouses, increasing seating from approximately 1,200 to 2,000.

 The Blue Jays' first exhibition game was scheduled for March 10, 1977 against the Philadelphia Phillies, but was cancelled due to rain.
 Instead, the first game was March 11, 1977 against the New York Mets.
-Wire services reported, "Spectators who arrived too late to purchase tickets inhabited areas down the foul lines, outside the outfield fences and some even took seats in the Babe Ruth League grandstand located down right field line, some 500 feet away from home plate."
+Wire services reported, "Spectators who arrived too late to purchase tickets inhabited areas down both foul lines, outside the outfield fences and some even took seats in the Babe Ruth League grandstand located down the right field line, some 500 feet away from home plate."
 Bill Singer started the game for the Blue Jays and surrendered a lead off home run to the Mets' Lee Mazzilli.
-The Blue Jays came back and won 3-1 in front of 1,988 fans.
+However, the Blue Jays came back and won 3–1 in front of 1,988 fans.

-The first two times that they played the Montreal Expos, the Jays were triumphant as well.
+The first two times they played the Montreal Expos, the Blue Jays were triumphant as well.
 Perhaps the highlight of spring training was a game against the Cincinnati Reds.
 The Blue Jays defeated the defending World Series champions with the Reds missing only one regular starter from their lineup.
 After spring training, the Blue Jays 25-man roster was set.
 Ron Fairly, who had previously played for the Montreal Expos, was one of the most recognizable players on the nascent team.
 The only marquee name was Bill Singer, a pitcher who won 20 games with the Los Angeles Dodgers in 1969 and threw a no-hitter in 1970.
 Pat Gillick had worked out a deal with the New York Yankees to trade Singer for promising young left-hander Ron Guidry.
 Blue Jays president Peter Bavasi vetoed the deal, as Singer was part of his plan to market and promote the team.